 Upper-Division Program.
-Admission to the upper-division programs of the School of Planning and Landscape Architecture is limited to applicants who have completed the lower-division program requirements and who are determined by the admissions committee to have the best potential for academic success.
+Admission to the upper-division programs of the School of Planning is limited to applicants who have completed the lower-division program requirements and who are determined by the admissions committee to have the best potential for academic success.
 Spaces in the program are limited by available facilities, faculty, and qualified applicants.
 A minimum lower-division program GPA of 3.00 may be required.
-See "Application to Upper-Division Programs," page 160.
+See "Application to Upper-Division Programs," on this page.